-- Complete all courses in the program with a cumulative GPA of 3.0 or higher. - Pass all courses in the program with a minimum grade of C or 3.0 GPA. - Complete the program of study as outlined in the MACL check sheet.
+- Complete all courses in the program with a cumulative GPA of 3.0 or higher. - Pass all courses in the program with a minimum grade of C. - Complete the program of study as outlined in the MACL check sheet.

 Refer to the School of Graduate Studies Student Handbook for detailed information on program-specific graduation requirements.